TurnerHaa/ev_dashboard/README.md

 ## 📊 Key insights

-\* Between Q4 2023 (earliest) and Q3 2025 (latest) while the total number of rapid + ultra rapid chargers roughly doubled from 8,000 to 16,000, their total share of charging infrastructure only rose from 18% to 20%.
+\* Since Q4 2019, the total number of public chargers available nationwide increased four-fold, from 15,000 to 82,000.

-\* TOTAL GROWTH FULL TIME
+\* Between Q4 2023 (earliest) and Q3 2025 (latest) the total number of rapid + ultra rapid chargers roughly doubled from 8,000 to 16,000, however their total share of charging infrastructure only rose from 18% to 20%.

 \* Vehicles per charger best and worst

-\* London dominance
+\* London leads comfortably in terms of chargers per population, with 275 EV chargers per 100,000 people.
+The second highest, West Midlands, sat at less than half this number at 127 chargers per 100k.

 \* Best vehicles per charger ratio